HydnWang/plutus/README.md

 ### README

-This project is made to be a accounting book.
-The first idea came to my mind is only recording expenses and income.
+This project is made to be a accounting book, simply recording expenses and income.

-It should have amount, category and description in each data entry.
+It should have amount, category, type and description in each data entry, and summarize all by month including expenses analysis.
-And summarize all by day, week, month, so there also would be a calendar.
+Please find this app on: [https://floating-ocean-3162.herokuapp.com](https://floating-ocean-3162.herokuapp.com)